 The AORUS Elite combines great look and design with an offer of features that is ideal for the price point.
 Fitted with four Gen 4 M.2 slots, and 6 SATA ports.
 This board comes with plenty of rear IO, an integrated IO shield and WiFi.
 Overall, a great Z690 board for a very competitive price.

 The Z690 ACE has everything you could ask for.
 Utilising the PCI-E lanes that come with the Z690 chipset, this board has two Gen 5 PCI-E slots for dual GPU configuration.
 Also equipped with 2 thunderbolt 4 ports, and numerous USB slots.
-The Z690 ACE offers an incredible usage of the Z690 chipset, and is currently one of the best boards on the market.
+The Z690 ACE offers an incredible usage of the Z690 chipset.

 Buy the MSI Z690 ACE DDR5 on: